blacurly/blacurly/README.md

 ### Data Scientist | Computer Vision Enthusiast | AI for Social Good | Tech Feminist

-I’m a Data Scientist for DT Global Asia Pasific, where I work with government partners to help build a system for better decision-making and public service delivery.
-I am also doing Part Time AI Instructor at University of Indonesia & Skillvul Group (Markoding)
-I recently find myself interested in computer vision, particularly at the intersection of high-performance computing and social equity.

-Outside of work, I’m building a digital platform, [Sa Perempuan Papua](https://www.instagram.com/saperempuanpapua), focused on creating a virtual safe space.
-The platform aims to develop digital reporting mechanisms for gender-based violence (GBV) cases, leveraging technology to improve accessibility, safety, and advocacy.

 I love volunteering while traveling so when I am on break from my full-time job, most likely you will find me on social mission trip.

 Feel free to DM me at faransina.rumere@gmail.com to discuss